canonical/lxd/doc/api-extensions.md

 former allows specifying allowed/valid Candid domains, the latter makes the macaroon's expiry configurable.
 The `lxc remote add` command now has a `--domain` flag which allows specifying a Candid domain.

+## candid\_config\_key
+This introduces a new `candid.api.key` option which allows for setting the expected public key for the endpoint, allowing for safe use of a HTTP-only candid server.